 The latter, you will use as maintenance technicians to facilitate the path and management of the Maintenance Plan that you have established.
 For example, when technicians talk about “the maintenance range” they refer to the “physical” planning of daily maintenance work (what, how, when and where maintenance tasks will be carried out).

-In a maintenance range, you will have defined the components of Maintainability, Conservation, Reliability, as well as the definition of the management roles of each of the different organizational strata and employees, to ensure compliance.
+In a maintenance range, you will have defined the components of Maintainability, Conservation, Reliability, as well as the definition of the management roles of each of the different organisational strata and employees, to ensure compliance.
 All this will be part of your maintenance plan.

 This pre-planning will help develop the program with calendar-based frequencies or the use of equipment to perform activities that are considered important for maintenance.